joeappleton18/web-dev-2022-notes/sessions/week_1/README.md

 ## TASK 7 :rocket:

-Complete the todo list so we can add new todos
+Complete the todo list so we can add new todos.

 :::